typestreamio/typestream/docs/docs/reference/language/specs.md

 [bash](https://tiswww.case.edu/php/chet/bash/bashtop.html), feature parity is a _non_ goal of the project.

+## Keywords

+TODO

+## Types

 By default, `TypeStream` doesn't need a syntax to specify types.
 It can infer types from context.

 - String
 - Number
 - List
 - DataStream

-## DataStream
+### DataStream

 In `TypeStream`, a DataStream is a typed source of data. `TypeStream` always outputs structured data (defaulting to encoding data in JSON).

 Let's start from some examples: